mrazzzy/awesome-chatgpt-prompts/README.md

 Contributed by: [@f](https://github.com/f)
 **Alternative to**: Grammarly, Google Translate

 > I want you to act as an English translator, spelling corrector and improver.
 I will speak to you in any language and you will detect the language, translate it and answer in the corrected and improved version of my text, in English.
-I want you to replace my simplified A0-level words and sentences with more beautiful and elegant, upper level English words and sentences.
+I want you to replace my simplified A0-level upper level English words and sentences.
 Keep the meaning same, but make them more literary.
 I want you to only reply the correction, the improvements and nothing else, do not write explanations.
 My first sentence is "istanbulu cok seviyom burada olmak cok guzel"

 ## Act as `position` Interviewer
 Contributed by: [@f](https://github.com/f) & [@iltekin](https://github.com/iltekin)
 **Examples**: Node.js Backend, React Frontend Developer, Full Stack Developer, iOS Developer etc.

 > I want you to act as an interviewer.
-I will be the candidate and you will ask me the interview questions for the `position` position.
+I will be the  and you will ask me the interview questions for the `position` position.
 I want you to only reply as the interviewer.
 Do not write all the conservation at once.
 I want you to only do the interview with me.
 Ask me the questions and wait for my answers.
 Do not write explanations.
 Ask me the questions one by one like an interviewer does and wait for my answers.
 My first sentence is "Hi"

 ## Act as a JavaScript Console
 Contributed by: [@omerimzali](https://github.com/omerimzali)